ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/algorithm_categorization/mixed_type_algorithm_description.md

 ###### Execution
-The algorithm is closely related to the *SliceMD* algorithm and accepts the same kind of inputs. *SliceMD* however extracts the box structure that matches an implicit function defined by the boundary of the binning into a new *MDEventWorkspace* Here we effectively reduce the events into bins.
+The algorithm is closely related to the *SliceMD* algorithm and accepts the same kind of inputs. *SliceMD* however extracts the box structure that matches an implicit function defined by the bin boundaries and places the events of these boxes into a new *MDEventWorkspace*.
+In the *BinMD* algorithm  we effectively reduce the events into bins.
 The algorithm operates as follows:

 ```
 def bin_md(md_ws, binning):
-  # We need to get hold of an event-based workspace to perform the binning operation
+  # 1. Get hold of an event-based workspace
   if md_ws.is_histogram and md_ws.has_original_event_workspace():
     throw ValueException
   elif md_ws.is_histogram and md_ws.has_original_event_workspace():